-Like an ungrateful little brat, I cried, screamed and refused to take the car.
-Making matters worse, my dad had been working full time out of town and had made a special trip home just to car shop for me.
-When they couldn’t find anything safe enough in my price range, they opted to take my neighbor up on his offer to give us his mom’s Buick Regal with 16K miles.
+Like a huge jerk, I cried, screamed and refused to take the car.
+Making matters worse, my dad had been working full time out of town and had made a special trip home just to car shop for me — his ungrateful 21 year old daughter.
+When they couldn’t find anything safe enough in my (very modest) price range, they opted to take my neighbor up on his offer to give us his mom’s Buick Regal with 16K miles.
 They then advised me to take the car to Gainesville and trade it in for something I wanted.

 I cried all the way back to school – in my Buick Regal.

 Out of pure laziness I kept the Buick for 3 years, hiding it in the back of parking lots and never offering to drive anyone anywhere.
 Finally, in 2010 I said goodbye forever to the Buick.
 And you know what?
 I ended up being pretty darn grateful (& humble) from the experience.